abzokhattab/Task-manager-Api-Service/README.md

  sendgrid was used to send welcome and cancelling mail for the users ..

-user :
-as user you can  read , create , delete , update info for the user . and as an authenticated user . you can show tasks,delete , edit , search .
+as a user you can  read , create , delete , update info for the user . and as an authenticated user . you can show tasks,delete , edit , search and also user can upload profile picture.

 # Prerequisites
 Fisrt you need to have nodejs in your machine .